IsaacHair/map25.2/BiggieCheese/readme.txt

 the best functionality.
 Particularly:
 	- pre-compiler variables are still difficult to manipulate
 	- inner part of for/if loops are painful
+	*** Note that variables declared anywhere
+	  can be used anywhere because everything
+	  is compiled to bastardized c
+	*** VARIABLES UPDATE: "heap" is used
+	  to simutaneously declare a 32-bit signed
+	  variable and assign it to a number on the heap; to declare variables
+	  without this, just use the "eval" thing, not "int" directly
+	*** to move the heap pointer head, use
+	  "mheap" command with a number after
+	  in hex of course, written out for absolute or with +/- for relative movement
+	*** don't give user any control to make absolute statement for ROM addresses;
+	  compiler handles all of this

+Compiler (actual process):
+	- the compiler outputs a bastardized c file.
+	  Which the user then executes to create an assembly file, which is then assembled
+	  into upload code (again by the user).
+	- the c file is buffered in ram as a struct* kinda thing where each line has a pointer to the nested content (which can be left null) and to the next line after the nesting (which can also be null to end that nest level)
+	- variable names don't have to be put into any fancy array; they are literally just typed as declarations in the output file because the output file is c
+	- macros just end up corresponding to functions in the c file that advance addr, etc in the expected ways
+	- functions in BiggieCheese become c functions with that extra pizzazz added like putting things on a function stack and actually creating a copy of the code in rom
+	- fordef -> c for loop
+	- ifdef/elsedef -> goes directly
+	  into what it would correspond to in c
+	- goto's -> translated into the bastardized versions currently used
+	- if/else/if else -> this is the most difficult of all, the compiler actually has to think a bit and make the corresponding gotos
+	- for -> same deal as "if" but with some extra added pizzazz
+	- variables -> literally just write it in c
+	- assembly -> just convert into the bastardized "inst()" function family stuff
+	- copy over most of the lower level setup functions from the basic library (this is EXCLUDING lcd drivers, multiplication, etc;
+	  the only actual machine code functions are the functions to create a map25.2 function stack)
+	- some basic parsing to remove comments and separate statements at ";" or "::"
+	- needs to handle local variable names and global variable names -> i think this naturally occurs because the variables are only declared in functions or globally, actually, if anything, need to ensure global for the global variables and that it isn't encapsulated into main() in the output file.
+	- goto with number for direction needs to be written in an intelligent way
+	- heap head manipulation obviously